Skip to main content

 Multiplicative mode:

-• Multiplies the base value by a boost factor
+• Multiplies the base value by a decaying boost factor.

 Additive mode:

-• Works even when base value is 0
+• Works even when the base value is 0.

 • Range: 0 to 10